screwdycrow/HorizonJS/README.md

 There is also an in-built custom templating system built upon es6 template-strings.

-As you can expect this small framework targets modern browsers that utilize es6 new features.
-It goes without saying that it will not work on Internet Explorer (we should help to get rid off IE)
+As you can expect this small framework tthat argets modern browsers that utilize es6 new features.
+It goes without saying that it will not work on Internet Explorer (we should help into let IE rest in peace)

 More info, code commenting / documentation, and examples will come in the next few days.